-What is the social security wage base limit for the tax year 2020?
+What is the social security wage base limit for the tax year 2021?

 972 views |

-Last modified 7/16/2020 4:42:32 AM EST
+Last modified 2/28/2022 2:44:09 AM EST

-For the year 2022, the Social Security Wage Base Limit is fixed as $137,700, which means an individual(employee) who earns equal to or above this wage base limit has to pay $8,537.40 as social security tax.
-And, the employer contribution is also the same.
+For the year 2022, the Social Security Wage Base Limit is fixed as $147,000, which means an individual(employee) who earns equal to or above this wage base limit has to pay the social security tax.
+The employee and employer contribution to social security tax is 6.2 percent each.
 The maximum taxation earning limit is also applicable for the contribution and benefit plans.